Shockp/personal-blog/content/posts/understanding-quantum-computing.md

 ---
-title: "Understanding Quantum Computing: A New Frontier in Technology"
+title: 'Understanding Quantum Computing: A New Frontier in Technology'
-date: "2025-08-26"
+date: '2025-08-26'
-author: "AFB"
+author: 'AFB'
-description: "Explore the fascinating world of quantum computing, its principles, applications, and potential to revolutionize technology as we know it."
+description: 'Explore the fascinating world of quantum computing, its principles, applications, and potential to revolutionize technology as we know it.'
-tags: ["quantum computing", "technology", "science", "innovation"]
+tags: ['quantum computing', 'technology', 'science', 'innovation']
 ---

 # Understanding Quantum Computing: A New Frontier in Technology